 (3) In this regulation —

-“relevant parliamentarian” means a parliamentarian in respect of whom section 29 contributions are made to the West State Super Scheme or the GESB Super Scheme;
+relevant parliamentarian means a parliamentarian in respect of whom section 29 contributions are made to the West State Super Scheme or the GESB Super Scheme;

-“section 29 contributions” means contributions required to be made under section 29 of the Parliamentary Superannuation Act 1970.
+section 29 contributions means contributions required to be made under section 29 of the Parliamentary Superannuation Act 1970.

 [Regulation 6A inserted in Gazette 29 Jun 2001 p.
 3081; amended in Gazette 13 Apr 2007 p.
 1621.]